Liam-HackClub/3D-Graphics-Engine/README.md

 The graphics window used is from the graphics.py import by John Zelle, and this project wouldn't have been possible without it

 Finally, I would like to thank you for choosing to investigate my project.

+If you would like a guide, then please visit the project page on the Summer of Hacking Website.
+GitHub and videos do not mix well.